+Finnish education brings great academic results whilst cultivating creativity, curiosity and life-long learning skills.
 ALO Finland MOOC starts the conversation by introducing Innovative Pedagogy and EdTech in Finland.
+And yet, there is so much more happening in Finnish schools than just Innovations to go hand in hand with EdTech.
 The emphasis is on the practical approach and simple solutions that can be easily repeated, adopted and further developed worldwide.

+Technology on its own won't change Education.
+People creating and using technology might do that.
 Technology is a tool among other tools, and pedagogy should always be in the front.
-Finland is facing changes in developing and digitalization of education.
-According to OECD studies the very same challenge is happening globally.
-Therefore it will be not only interesting, but also useful to discuss different practical ways to successfully integrate technology, teaching and learning.
+Finland is facing changes in the digitalization of education and the very same challenge is happening globally.
+Therefore it will be not only interesting, but also useful to discuss different practical ways to successfully integrate technology into teaching and learning.
 ICT is not the only innovation in education, but the new national curriculum in also introducing phenomenal learning and other changes to meet the needs of the rapidly changing living, learning and working environments.

 1. Introduction to MOOC as a global learning environment and authentic learning.

 2. Flipped classroom-pedagogy in secondary school in the European School of Brussels IV.
 Experimenting in English as a second language classes, was the starting point to further experiments in the primary school and the Finnish Twist-pedagogy.

 3. Coding lessons in the primary school.
 Instead of teaching primary year 3 pupils how to code, they were taught how to teach coding to other classes.
 They have taught around 200 other pupils the basics of coding.

 4. Gamified lessons with the little learners.
 A digital maths learning game was used to enhance learning and collaboration between primary year 1 pupils.
 Also maths videos were given as homework, so that pupils could practice the skills needed to play the game effectively in the class.